7Magic7Mike7/Qrogue/Next steps.md

 # Must haves #
 - custom GameData location also for Unix!
-- new Hub area
 - automatic font size adaption
-- new Tutorial based on Narrative update
+  - instead try to start terminal maximized and print clear error message
+  - research if it is feasible to make a web app out of Qrogue
+- multiple levels

 # Should haves #
 - PyPI upload:
 https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56
-- implement all changes proposed via Feedback
+- implement remaining changes proposed via Feedback
 - consider space in backpack when buying from shop
 - place collectible on the ground if you cannot pack a reward in your backpack?
 - access Backpack (Inventory)